Edges In Coadded Images: Diagnostic Cuts

 As can be seen by examining Equations \ref{eq:ebias} and \ref{eq:biaslin}, a multiplicative bias is related to errors in the PSF size.
 In this work, we fit a Gaussian model, so the natural size (squared) is the trace of the Gaussian covariance matrix \Tpsf.
 Because of edges, the effective PSF size \Tpsf\ can vary across the image of a galaxy, but a single PSF must be chosen for lensing measurements.
 This mismatch can lead to calibration biases.

-To characterize this effect, we can coadd the value of PSF parameters such as \Tpsf\ and measure some statistics on the resulting map.
-To diagnose multiplicative biases in particular, we suggest \Tfrac=\Tfracdef, the standard deviation of \Tpsf, divided by the mean.
+To characterize this effect, we can coadd the value of PSF parameters from images $k$ that contribute to a given pixel $i, j$ and measure some statistics on the resulting map.
+For \Tpsf\ this map is defined as

+where the subscript $c$ indicates the coadded map.
+Here $T^{\mathrm{PSF}}_k(i, j)$ is shorthand for the \Tpsf\ from image $k$ as it contributes to pixel $(i, j)$ in the coadd.
+In real data, this is evaluated at at the corresponding location in the image $k$ after it has been warped onto the coadd grid.